moonbeam-foundation/grants/revised/beamswap-proposal.md

 Expected growth in Phase 1 of Beamswap Concentrated Liquidity (April 2023) :

-* Unique User Growth from 1100 to 1500 per month
+* Unique User Growth from 1100 to 1300 per month
-* Increase average monthly transactions from 40000 to 55000
+* Increase average monthly transactions from 40000 to 50000
-* Hit $3.5M TVL within 1st week of Concentrated Liquidity launch
+* Hit $1.5M TVL within 1st week of Concentrated Liquidity launch

 Expected growth in Phase 2 of Beamswap Concentrated Liquidity (May - June 2023):

-* Increase Unique User Growth by 30% compared to Phase 1 results
+* Increase Unique User Growth by 15% compared to Phase 1 results
-* Increase average monthly transactions by 30% compared to Phase 1 results
+* Increase average monthly transactions by 15% compared to Phase 1 results
-* Hit $5.5M TVL within 1st week of Phase 2 launch
+* Hit $3M TVL within 1st week of Phase 2 launch

-Expected growth in Phase 1 of Beamex Launch (First two weeks of May):

-* Onboard 300 unique users
-* Hit an average daily volume of 500,000$
-* Hit $1.85M TVL within 2 weeks of launch

-Expected growth in Phase 2 of Beamex Launch :

-* Have 700 unique users
-* Hit a daily volume of 2,000,000$
-* Hit $3.5M TVL within 2 weeks of Phase 2 Launch

 Besides using GLINT and GLMR as reward tokens we also plan to attract users with internal and external marketing powered by Airlyft and Crew 3.
 We will also implement a referral program and a strategic content strategy that emphasizes inbound marketing funnels to focus on user acquisition and total value locked (TVL) growth.